UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 _Incomplete and Dirty: Strong_

 In order to complete and clean data collected by the researchers, they employed a human computation approach.
-(Salganik, "Mass Collaboration") Put simply, Amazon Mechanical Turk workers coded host profile pictures for race, gender, and age.
-Leveraging heterogeneity, the multiple workers were assigned to the same image in to guard against and resolve cases of coding conflicts.
+(Salganik, "Mass Collaboration") Amazon Mechanical Turk workers coded host profile pictures for race, gender, and age.
+Leveraging heterogeneity, multiple workers were assigned to the same image to guard against and resolve cases of coding conflicts.
 This ensured high-quality, clean data from a relatively sparse (it is unlikely hosts mention their race in the text of their posting), dirty (some images were not even human) dataset.
-This approach allowed them to identify and catalogue a great deal more demographic and ancillary information than in their previous observational work.
+This approach allowed them to identify and catalogue a great deal of demographic and ancillary information.
 Researchers also used face detection tools to categorize past guests by race, gender, and age.
-(Edelman et al. 2017, 4) The weakest part of the study design with respect to incompleteness and data cleansing comes with the use of a single research assistant to code responses to requests.
+(Edelman et al. 2017, 4) The weakest part of the study design with respect to incompleteness and data cleansing is the use of a research assistant to code responses to requests.
 (Edelman et al. 2017, 7) This task would have been better performed with a human computation approach, or with automated methods.
 This would have mitigated any risks of systematic bias on the part of the research assistant.
 An additional concern which is common to this design and the observational design, is the potentially ill-fitting variables for the constructs the researchers are studying.
 Please see the relevant section above (Paper 1, Incomplete) for details on this point.

 _Inaccessible: Poor_

 The researchers faced accessibility challenges, and in fact this hampered their data collection significantly.
 Initially, the researchers wanted to collect data from a far larger sample of cities, but found that Airbnb identified and blocked their data collection tools.
+They elected not to address these challenges, chosing instead to move forward with a smaller sample.
 (Edelman et al. 2017, 4)

 _Non-representative: Strong_

-This study used data from Airbnb listings in five major US cities, with varied levels of Airbnb markets and in diverse geographic regions.
-(Edelman et al. 2017, 4) In the case of hosts holding more than one property, properties were selected at random.
-Regardless of some accessibility concerns, the researchers took reasonable measures to ensure their sample was representative of the population of interest (black and white renters on Airbnb).
-Keeping in mind that the researchers explicitly limit their frame to African Americans and Caucasians, we can say that the sample is most likely strongly representative of the Airbnb ecosystem in the cities sampled.
+This study used data from Airbnb listings in five US cities, with varied sizes of Airbnb markets and in diverse geographic regions.
+(Edelman et al. 2017, 4) The researchers set out to collect all Airbnb listings, thus trying to sample the entire population in each location.
+In the case of hosts holding more than one property, properties were selected at random.
+Despite some accessibility concerns, the researchers took reasonable measures to ensure their sample was representative of the population of interest (black and white renters on Airbnb).
+Keeping in mind that the researchers explicitly limit their frame to African Americans and Caucasians, we can say that the sample is most likely strongly representative of the Airbnb ecosystem for black and white individuals in the cities sampled.

 _Drifting and Algorithmically Confounding: Unclear_